PayPal Scam Text – Huge Problem

 If you receive a text message that looks like it’s from PayPal, beware!
-This is a new phishing scam that’s going around, and it’s pretty convincing.
-The text message says that there’s been a problem with your PayPal account and that you need to log in to fix it.
+This is a new phishing PayPal Scam that’s going around, and it’s pretty convincing.
+The text message says that there’s been a problem with your PayPal account and that you must log in to fix it.
 There’s even a link included in the message.
 But, of course, the link doesn’t go to PayPal.com.

 In the meantime, they’ve advised customers to be extra vigilant about any text messages or emails that purport to be from PayPal.
 If you’re ever unsure about a message, you can always log in to your PayPal account directly to check for any issues.
 To learn more about how this scam works, continue reading.